wboykinm/billmorris.io/blog/_posts/2025-08-11-meaningful-communion.md

 ## . . .
 Between people

 For two years now I've dabbled in the sort of prompting for text output that made ChatGPT famous.
-I've observed the results mostly with the sort of pleased detachment that might accompany a fisherman practicing catch-and-release.
+I've observed the results mostly with a sort of pleased detachment - like a fisherman practicing catch-and-release.
 It's experimentation and appreciation.
 I've grasped that business emails are almost easier to write myself than to comprehensively prompt, and that my kids [will likely see the death of the five-paragraph essay](https://reason.com/2024/05/30/long-live-the-five-paragraph-essay/).

 But recently I've begun to note when I am the probable recipient of AI-generated writing.
 It's inconsequential stuff in niche news sites that sold their souls for popup ad revenue long ago, but it feels somehow like I'm the victim of fraud.
 I don't know, maybe I was hoping for some sort of thoughtful communion, however small, with the intern who was tasked to write a review of Death Stranding 2, or the editor with a thinkpiece on paying NCAA athletes.
 When instead I find myself descending a chain of paragraphs that [inelegantly expand on a bulleted prompt list](https://en.wikipedia.org/wiki/Wikipedia:Signs_of_AI_writing), I know in my bones I've wasted my time.
 There's no one on the other end of the line.